Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 • Use smaller graphics, and they won’t fill the space.

-• Integrate larger than needed graphics, and the result may be skewed or blurry.
+• Integrate larger-than-needed graphics, and the result may be skewed or blurry.

 • Use the wrong size, and you have whitespace where you shouldn’t.

-Once you know the size of the space that an image will display, only use photos that you know will look good in that size and are of the same orientation.
-So, for example, if you have a gallery set to display at 1000 pixels in width by 400 pixels in height, you must use a graphic that looks great in that specific size.
+So, for example, if you have a gallery set to display at 800 pixels in width by 300 pixels in height, you must use a graphic that looks great in that specific size.
 Do not deviate.

 Ignoring copyright law will not be a valid excuse to avoid penalties.
 Not knowing who to ask or contact to use the graphic and then posting to your site anyway does not release you from this responsibility.
-Take my word for it — copyright Infringement is not something you want to have to remedy.
+Take my word for it — copyright Infringement is not something you want to have to deal with.

-• If you do not get an answer — do not use the graphic.
+• If you do not get an answer, do not use the graphic.

 • Are you unsure if the graphic or photo is free and clear for you to use?
 Do not use it.